SidonTheTroll/MOHAA-ironsights/README.md

 ## Installation

-Copy and paste `user-locknload.pk3` and `zuser-ironsights.pk3` into the 'main' directory of your games's installation directory. **Resist from also pasting this README file and src folder into the installation folder to prevent any unwanted bugs.**
+Copy and paste `user-locknload.pk3` and `zuser-ironsights.pk3` into the 'main' directory of your game's installation directory. **Resist from also pasting this README file and src folder into the installation folder to prevent any unwanted bugs.**

 ## Screenshots